palex00/Archipelago/worlds/pokemon_bw/docs/setup_en.md

   - Windows users must run the prerequisite installer first, which can also be found at the above link.
 - The built-in BizHawk client within the Archipelago software, which can be installed [here](https://github.com/ArchipelagoMW/Archipelago/releases)
-- The `ndspy` library that you can find on the release page
 - A .nds file for the english version of Pokémon Black and White
   - The english versions for USA and Europe are the same